The Brand Continuum

 Once you can see this, the progression into collapse is no longer mysterious.
 It becomes predictable, And in many cases, preventable.

-The next section describes the transition from pattern to structure: how this recurring behaviour reveals the mathematical relationship at the centre of The Continuum.
+The next section describes the transition from pattern to structure, and how this recurring behaviour reveals the mathematical relationship at the centre of The Brand Continuum.

 Why leaders don’t see it until it’s too late